Leadership is not easy! Ta-da…the secret is out!

 Communicate is step number two.
 Let’s lay our cards on the table and begin a dialogue.
 We may not like everything we hear but we need to hear it so you can build a convincing strategy that will answer everyone’s questions.
 By communicating, everyone can get a real sense of investment.

-Collaborate is an opportunity for the team to address and hopefully answer some questions that the captain does not have an answer for.
 This is the problem solving stage.
 It the “I am okay with sailing with you but I think I can bring something to the plan that will help the entire group succeed.
 Collaboration leads to consensus which is a pillar in team building.

 Collaboration leads to the Compete phase.
 A plan is in place.
 The plan is not etched in stone because there are unpredictable variables that are in play.
 What if it rains?
 What if we get attacked by a pirate ship?
 What if the crew suffers from scurvy?
-The mission stays in place but the mapping is open to change.
+The mission stays in place but the navigation and mapping is open to change.
 If you anticipate a journey that takes you on a straight line from point A to point B…you are kidding yourself.

 The process of communicating and collaborating will continue until the goal is reached.
-Like the sea…there will be an ebb and flow to the journey.
+Like the sea…there will be many ebbs and flows within the journey.
 It may mean going back to the drawing board and re-working the problems.
 It may mean creating a plan B, C or D. Being married to a plan has been the Achilles heel for so many teams.
 Don’t let ego get in the way of evolution!
-Being married to the goal and willing to work the plan is the key to any teams success.

 Share the what, when, where, who and why and I may sail with you!
-The Paradox isn’t would you sail with me.
-It is, what can I say to convince you to sail with me!

 Ken Evraire is a quintessential team player who loves coaching, team building and talking leadership!
 He is grateful for the opportunity to work with a roster of fantastic clients ranging from the government sector, not for profit agencies, start ups, Fortune 500 companies and elite sports teams.